 What are the presentation formats I can chose from, and what do they consist of?
 What are their time lengths?

 There will be oral, poster, visual and performance presentations.
 Oral presentations will be 10-15 minutes in length, including questions from the audience.
 Oral presenters will be organized by the symposium planning committee into small panels of 3-5 students from across the disciplines whose research is connected by a common theme.
 Students presenting their research through posters have 2 times during which they will stand at their posters to answer questions.
 The presentation formats for visual or performance work will be dependent on the type of medium, but all will have an established time slot for presentation.
 Classes can also present for a half session (35 min.) or an entire 75 minute session.

 What criteria are used to select presentations?

-A panel of faculty and student peers will review your abstract.
+A committee of faculty and staff review all submitted abstracts.
 All projects involving substantial intellectual inquiry undertaken with the guidance of a faculty or staff member will be accepted.
 If you have questions about whether the nature of your work is appropriate for this symposium, please contact us at firstname.lastname@example.org.

 Can I present work I have done outside of my major?